More Than 12 Thoughts on BYOD Best Practices

 - Before going BYOD, the decision maker should bring in all departments to help make the decision and finalize the details – finance, IT, HR, supply chain, security, etc.

-- Obviously, one thing we hear a lot is that the decision should be made as to who owns the phone number.
-A recommended policy is for end users to sign a policy stating if their IL phone is connected to company network and data that if that employee leaves the company, they turn their phone number over to the company.
+- Obviously, one thing we hear frequently is that the decision should be made as to who owns the phone number.
+A recommended policy is for end users to sign a policy stating if their individual-liable (IL) phone is connected to company network and data that if that employee leaves the company, they turn their phone number over to the company.

 - Choose who should have a device, then which applications.